Skip to content

 Understanding Peptide Forms

-Research peptides are typically supplied in lyophilized (freeze-dried) powder form.
+Research peptides — including BPC-157, Ipamorelin, and GHK-Cu — are typically supplied in lyophilized (freeze-dried) powder form.
 This is the most stable form, with shelf lives of 1-2+ years under proper storage conditions.
 The lyophilization process removes water while preserving the peptide's three-dimensional structure and biological activity.

 Storage Requirements